 This project is perfect for a volunteer that is looking for a hands-on experience that will broaden their understanding about the diversity and complexity of African wildlife, while also providing an opportunity to not just give selflessly, but also learn from the young community members that have suffered violence and abuse.

 Primates are under constant threat as they are hunted for their meat or are captured and illegally sold as pets.
-The sanctuary works to rescue and rehabilitate the monkeys, as well as increasw the public's awareness of the cause.
+The sanctuary works to rescue and rehabilitate the monkeys, as well as increase the public's awareness of the cause.
 Volunteers will be involved in the daily care of the monkeys, focusing on their daily dietary requirements, behavioral observations, and general maintenance.

-At this project, volunteers will learn about the many threats that vulture face, including poisoning, electrocution, and collisions with electrical structures.
+At this project, volunteers will learn about the many threats that vultures face, including poisoning, electrocution, and collisions with electrical structures.
 Volunteers will have the chance to observe how to capture, tag, and release wild vultures.
 Volunteers will assist the staff in day-to-day dietary management and maintenance, and will have the opportunity to handle vultures under staff supervision.

 The main goal of the volunteer is to promote a healthy, loving, and educational environment for the children that enter the safe house.
 Daily tasks will include playing with the children, helping them with their homework, teaching them about personal hygiene and cleanliness, and organizing games and group activities.
 Volunteers will also help with painting, tending to the vegetable garden, and any other projects that could better the lives of the children.